George Church (geneticist): De-extinction, woolly mammoth revival project, and Colossal Biosciences

+In 2025, Colossal reported the live birth of two "dire wolves" where gray wolf cells received 20 unique gene edits, including 15 edits that directly matched dire wolf DNA and notably an edit that re-introduced pale coat color.

 Technology transfer, translational impact, and serial entrepreneurship

-Through his Harvard lab Church has co-founded around 50 biotech companies, including Veritas Genetics (human genomics, 2014, with Mirza Cifric, Preston Estep, Yining Zhao, Joe Thakuria), Warp Drive Bio (natural products, 2011, with Greg Verdine and James Wells), Alacris (cancer systems therapeutics, 2010, with Hans Lehrach, Bernhard Herrmann, and Shahid Imran), Knome (human genomics, 2007, with Jorge Conde and Sundar Subramaniam), Pathogenica (microbe and viral NGS diagnostics, 2009, with Yemi Adesokan), AbVitro (immunomes, 2010, with Francois Vigneault), Gen9 Bio (synthetic biology, 2009, with Joseph Jacobson and Drew Endy), EnEvolv (Genome Engineering), Joule Unlimited (SolarFuels, 2007, with Noubar Afeyan and David Berry), LS9 (green chemistry, 2005, with Chris Somerville, Jay Keasling, Vinod Khosla, Noubar Afeyan, and David Berry), and ReadCoor (spatial biology, 2016, with Richard Terry and Evan R. Daugharthy).
+Through his Harvard lab, Church has co-founded around 50 biotech companies, including Veritas Genetics (human genomics, 2014, with Mirza Cifric, Preston Estep, Yining Zhao, Joe Thakuria), Warp Drive Bio (natural products, 2011, with Greg Verdine and James Wells), Alacris (cancer systems therapeutics, 2010, with Hans Lehrach, Bernhard Herrmann, and Shahid Imran), Knome (human genomics, 2007, with Jorge Conde and Sundar Subramaniam), Pathogenica (microbe and viral NGS diagnostics, 2009, with Yemi Adesokan), AbVitro (immunomes, 2010, with Francois Vigneault), Gen9 Bio (synthetic biology, 2009, with Joseph Jacobson and Drew Endy), EnEvolv (Genome Engineering), Joule Unlimited (SolarFuels, 2007, with Noubar Afeyan and David Berry), LS9 (green chemistry, 2005, with Chris Somerville, Jay Keasling, Vinod Khosla, Noubar Afeyan, and David Berry), and ReadCoor (spatial biology, 2016, with Richard Terry and Evan R. Daugharthy).

-He has participated in technology development, licensing patents and advising most of the Next-Generation Sequencing companies, including Complete Genomics, Life Technologies, Illumina, Danaher Corporation, Roche Diagnostics, Pacific Biosciences, Genia, and Nabsys.

-He was on the Scientific Advisory Board of Cambrian Genomics.

-He is currently on the Scientific Advisory Board of Seed.

-He is a co-founder of Genome Project-Write.

-He is a founding Board Member of the International Center for Genetic Disease (iCGD) at Brigham and Women's Hospital, Harvard Medical School, which focuses on the analysis of patients and healthy subjects from different parts of the world for genetics research into human disease and health.

 Support of open consent

 Church spearheaded the concept and implementation of open access sequencing hardware and shareable human medical data.
 He has noted the potential for re-identification of human research participants and the tendency for consent forms to be opaque – proposing an alternative "open consent" mechanism.
 He has participated in the Presidential Commission for the Study of Bioethical Issues, cautioning about the risk of synthetic DNA and proposing risk-reduction via licensing and surveillance.
 His laboratory has a major bio-safety engineering focus.

+Church's detailed online register of funding sources showed that he received funding from the nonprofit Jeffrey Epstein VI Foundation from 2005 to 2007.
+Church said in 2019 that he regrets he didn't know more about the donor.

 Support of open education

-Church has been an early advocate of online, open education since 2002.
-He is advisor to the Personal Genetics Education Project and has spent a day teaching at The Jemicy School.
-He has championed citizen science, especially in the fields of synthetic biology and personal genomics.
+Church is an advisor to the Personal Genetics Education Project and has spent a day teaching at The Jemicy School.
+He has promoted citizen science, especially in the fields of synthetic biology and personal genomics.
 Since 2008, his team has been hosting an annual Genomes, Environments and Traits (GET) Conference with free online videos.